crizmo/KAnki/README.md

 7. Disconnect your Kindle from the computer
 8. Open the Kindle's home screen and run the KAnki app

-## 🔧 How to Update ( New Users ignore this )
+## 🔧 How to Update ( Existing Users )

-1. Back up your current `kanki/js/vocabulary.js` or `kanki/js/kanki_config.js` file if you have been using KAnki, ignore if you are a new user
+1. Back up your current `kanki/js/kanki_config.js` file if you have custom vocabulary
 2. Download the new KAnki release
 3. Replace your old KAnki folder with the new one
 4. Copy your vocabulary data to the new `kanki/js/kanki_config.js` file